Miitto/cpp-book/src/pages/control-structures/iterators.md

 [Reference](https://en.cppreference.com/w/cpp/iterator)

+An iterator is not a control structure, but they are used extensively in loops, so it made sense to co-locate them.

 ## Introduction

 An iterator is an object that allows you to traverse the elements of a container.
 Iterators are defined in the `iterator` header file.
 There are different types of iterators, each with its own set of capabilities.